sproof/docs/docs/jsclient/main.rst

     let credentials = sproof.newAccount();
     console.log(credentials)

 After that you need to request Ether.
 Currently, sproof lives in the Ropsten Testnet.
-To get Ether, you need to enter your address on te `website <https://faucet.ropsten.be/>`_.
+To get Ether, you need to enter your address on the `website <https://faucet.ropsten.be/>`_.

 Once your account has Ether, you can register your stuff with the following command::